top of page

 XXXVII.
 "Marcescence".

+From the Latin marcescere: to wither, to fade, but not yet to fall.
+The retention of dead plant matter on a tree through winter, when in most species it would have been shed.
 A piece about two trees, two kinds of grief, and the strange envy of those who let go.

 Charlene Iris